openmobilemaps/maps-core/android/readme.md

 ### MapView

-The main ui element to use open mobile maps is the MapView provided with it.
+The main ui element to use Open Mobile Maps is the MapView provided with it.
 To use it, the following steps are necessary to set it up:

 ```kotlin
 val mapView = findViewById<MapView>(R.id.mapView)